 Northwest Horticultural Council

-France Bans Use of Dimethoate on Cherries
+France Renews its Ban on Use of Dimethoate on Cherries

 Current Situation: France has renewed its 2016 ban on the use of dimethoate-based pesticides on fruits and vegetables, including their use on cherries.
 The ban instituted by France prohibits the import of cherries from countries that allow the use of dimethoate, even if that chemical was not used and is not present on the fruit.
 This effectively results in the suspension of imports of U.S. cherries into France.
 Organic cherries are specifically excluded from this ban and may continue to be imported.